john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 category: Programming
 ---

 This is the question I have heard the most: I want to start learning programming today!
 But would it be difficult? would I fail?
 Today I will turn you from a complete beginner, a person who just started coding to a "little expert" who can not only write a program by yourself but understands the concept behind the program.
 This is an article I wish I saw when I first started learning programming.
-Click the more button below, you'll write your first program and understands the concept behind the execution of it today.
+Click the more button below, you'll write your first program and understands the concept behind it's execution today.

 <!--more-->